This post may contain affiliate links. Please read our disclosure policy.

 If you’re eating soup, though, it’s pretty much mandatory that you have some delicious bread to go with it (we prefer cornbread).

-This Mexican Cornbread fits the bill perfectly.
+This Mexican cornbread fits the bill perfectly.
 It’s loaded with cheesy jalapeño flavor, and takes just a few minutes to mix up.
 Pop it in the oven while your soup is simmering, and you’ll have dinner on the table in no time!

 A One Bowl Recipe!

-This cornbread can be mixed up in one bowl, with no stand mixer required, and uses ingredients that I nearly always have on hand.
+This Mexican cornbread recipe can be mixed up in one bowl, with no stand mixer required, and uses ingredients that I nearly always have on hand.
 It’s perfect for a busy night when I just need something easy and delicious!

 MIX.
-Whisk together the dry ingredients—cornmeal, all purpose flour, sugar, baking powder, and salt—in a medium bowl.
+Whisk together the dry ingredients—cornmeal, all-purpose flour, sugar, baking powder, and salt—in a medium bowl.
 Make a well in the center and add the oil, beaten eggs, and milk.

 BAKE.
 Pour the batter into your prepared pan or skillet, and bake for 40-45 minutes, or until a toothpick inserted into the center of the cornbread comes out clean or with a few moist crumbs.
 Let stand a few minutes before serving.

-Which cheese to use?
+Cheese.
 We used cheddar cheese for this recipe, but a Mexican blend, Monterey Jack cheese, or pepper jack cheese would work great too!

 Mexican Cornbread Recipe

-- Make a well in the center and add the oil, beaten eggs and milk.
+- Make a well in the center and add the oil, beaten eggs, and milk.
 Whisk together until just moistened and no dry spots remain.
 Fold in the chopped jalapeños and cheddar cheese.

 - Bake for 40-45 minutes, or until a toothpick inserted into the center of the cornbread comes out clean or with a few moist crumbs.
 Let stand a few minutes before serving.